playbenny/benny_manual/docs/blockipedia.md

 ### fx.freqshift
 - max msp's freqshift object. for both positive and negative shifts mix both outputs. the audio rate input is fm of the freq set by the slider

+### fx.metal.box
+- Gentle saturation models.
+Based on multi-sampled impulses from studio hardware.
+Best in the subtle ranges, and particularly work well for gelling sounds together with subtle intermodulation.
+But you can push them harder - there's plenty of headroom in the samples.
+If you drive them you should turn upsampling on for the block, 4x works well usually.
+The bite control adjusts the dynamic behaviour of the saturation, as you turn it up more of the transients are allowed through.

 ### fx.mod.abl.chorus
 - wrapper for the abl.dsp.chorus. stereo in stereo out. only available in max 9.